minerva-ds/nybble-face-tracking/README.md

    pip install opencv-python pyserial requests
    ```

-3. **Download Face Detection Model**:
-   Download the model and prototxt file from the [Face Detection Comparison GitHub](https://github.com/spmallick/learnopencv/tree/master/FaceDetectionComparison/models) and place them in the `models` directory.

 ### Usage

 1. **Connect to the ESP32-CAM**: Ensure you have setup the ESP32-CAM to stream from its own WiFi and make sure your laptop is connected to it.